offalynne/Input/docs/5.0/Functions-(Keyboard).md

 &nbsp;

 ?> These functions are provided for convenience if you want to implement your own features using Input's keyboard implementation.
-In general, [Player functions](Functions-(Players)) are the intended way to use Input and are preferred.
+In general, [verbs](Verbs-and-Bindings) are the intended way to use Input and are preferred.

 _These functions are almost directly passed-through and are presently only intended to prevent errors on platforms that do not properly support keyboard input._